Login

 The status of the workflow will change to active.

-After you assign the event to the workflow, this event sent to the system will trigger the workflow launch for the contact whose information (email address, phone number, token) is sent in the event.
-Contact information is sent in the event and is its integral part.
+After you link the event to the workflow, this event will trigger the workflow launch for the contact whose information (email address, phone number, token) is sent in the event.
+Contact information is sent in an integral part of the event.

 Event History